Without Adjusting The Column Widths

 Real Examples: From Newspapers to Dashboards

 • The Newspaper: The classic multi-column layout of The New York Times or The Wall Street Journal is a masterclass in this principle.
 The column widths are fixed by the physical page size and design grid.
 Reporters and editors must write and place images to fit these columns.
-This creates a uniform, rhythmic page that is easy to read and navigate.
+This creates a uniform, rhythmic page that is easy to read and work through.
 An article never gets a "special" wider column; its importance is shown through placement (front page, above the fold) and headline size, not by breaking the grid.

 • Financial Spreadsheets: A well-designed budget template uses fixed column widths.
 "Account" might be 30 characters, "January" through "December" are each 12, and "Total" is 15.
 The accountant enters "Marketing & Advertising Expenses" and accepts that it will wrap to two lines within the 30-character cell.
 The result is